Sri222025/XMLgenerator/Readme.md

-# IDU XML Generator App
+# IDU XML Generator

 A Python application that combines chunk generation (based on IDU model filtering) and XML file generation in one click.
+The app automatically installs missing dependencies.

 ## Features

+- **Automatic Dependency Installation**: Installs required packages automatically if missing
 - **Chunk Generation**: Automatically filters device data by IDU models and allowed versions, creating chunks of 25,000 rows each
 - **XML Generation**: Converts chunks into properly formatted XML files with manufacturer mapping
 - **One-Click Processing**: Upload data and generate all XML files with a single button click
 - **Batch Download**: Download all XML files as a ZIP archive or individual files
+- **Multiple File Formats**: Supports CSV, XLSX, XLS, and XLSM formats

 ## Supported Device Models